by Bruce Bawer

 – – –

-Bruce Bawer is the author of While Europe Slept, Surrender, and The Victims’ Revolution.
-His novel The Alhambra was published in 2017.
+Bruce Bawer is the author of many books, including While Europe Slept (2006) and The Victims’ Revolution (2012).
+He lives in Norway.